How to Get Married in Switzerland as a Foreigner

 Civil Marriages

-Civil weddings in Switzerland are an essential part of the marriage process, as they are the only form of wedding that is legally recognized by the state.
+Civil weddings in Switzerland are an essential part of the marriage process, as they are the only form of wedding that is legally recognised by the state.
 Before any religious or informal ceremony can take place, a couple must first be legally married in a civil ceremony.
 Couples must apply to their local registry office (Zivilstandsamt in German, Office de l'état civil in French, Ufficio dello stato civile in Italian).
 This involves submitting necessary documents, which may include birth certificates, residency certificates, and, if previously married, a decree of divorce or death certificate of the former spouse.

 Religious Weddings in Switzerland